XML RSS

 Hardening off your tomatoes

 As the daytime temperature rises to around 16-20 degrees or more, put them outside for a while each day to harden them off (this means to make them weather hardy).
 You are never going to make most tomatoes really weather hardy as they are a sub-tropical species.
 But if they are too used to indoor constant temperatures their growth becomes sappy and weak.
+Planting tomatoes outdoors gives better all-round light for maximum healthy growth.

 Remember to bring them inside again before the temperature falls towards evening, otherwise you may lose them after all your hard work.

-When you have hardened off your plants for a few days you can start to think about planting them out.
 Choose a sunny, well-drained site, preferably out of the wind, too.
 It's not a good idea to plant them near potatoes or where potatoes have been the year before.
 They are from the same plant family (Solanaceae) so they share some diseases.
 Don't put them out if the night temperature is still regularly below 7 degrees and certainly not if there is still any chance of frost.
 If you can measure your soil temperature, at least 10 degrees and above is OK.

 In Britain we usually don't put tomatoes out until around the end of May or start of June.
 If your tomatoes do get chilled it will set them back even if it does not kill them.
 It's good to have some fleece or cloches handy for if the weather does throw a sudden chill your way.